top of page

 In certain circumstances, it is possible to offer pricing for the procedure and aftercare separately.

-If you are a good candidate for nail surgery and you are also happy to go ahead on the day of your initial consultation, then the fee for the initial consultation may be deducted.
+If you are a good candidate for nail surgery and you are also happy to go ahead on the day of your initial consultation, then this may be possible in some circumstances.

 • Nail surgery is not always necessary or appropriate.